-by Paul McCarthy\
+by Paul McCarthy

 In 1960, the Empire of Ethiopia adopted for the first time a comprehensive Commercial Code, based for the most part on Continental European law.
 This Code introduced a number of new concepts into Ethiopian law and profoundly modified a number of others.
 Falling into the latter category is the concept of a partnership.
 Arrangements under which a business is carried on by two or more persons jointly have long existed in Ethiopia.
 These "partnerships" may vary a great deal with regard to the forms which they may take or the local customary rules which may govern them.
 Before 1960, no attempt to bring all such organization under a single set of rules met with any success.
-As early as the 15th century the Fetha Negast or "Law of the Kings" devoted an entire chapter to the regulation of partnerships.
+As early as the 15th century the Fetha Negast1 or "Law of the Kings" devoted an entire chapter to the regulation of partnerships.
 Based upon Byzantine legal concepts, the Fetha Negast was the "official" law of the Empire but it is doubtful whether it was ever applied very far from the Imperial capital.
 The Law of Companies, adopted in 1933, and largely copied from French law, represented an attempt to introduce modern legal regulation for business organizations, including partnerships.
 However, with the outbreak of the war with Italy, little real effort was made to apply this law to local business.

 These business arrangements may no longer ignore, or be ignored by, the modern law.
 The concept of a code (commercial or otherwise) implies that it is to govern all of the legal relationships which fall within its scope and we may safely assume that this was the intention of the parliament in adopting a Commercial Code.
 In the preface to the Commercial Code, Emperor Haile Sellassie I speaks of the code as "regulating the constitution and activities of all business organizations. ..."
-All businesses created prior to the commercial Code in mind, must now comply with it in order to comform to the law; customary rules may no longer be applied by the courts.
-On the other hand, customary rules do still exist.
+All businesses created prior to the coming into force of the Commercial Code had to comply with it within six months of that date.
+Commercial relationships which may not have been formed with the Commercial Code in mind, must now comply with it in order to comform to the law; customary rules may no longer be applied by the courts.
+On the other hand, customary institutions do still exist.
 The problem is, therefore, to provide legal rules which may accommodate such institutions which at the same time are consistent with the Commercial Code.